Usage¶

 instaLooter provides a command line interface, that you can call with

-the instaLooter
+the instaLooter command.

 Note

-In some cases, the instaLooter
+In some cases, the instaLooter command is not added into

-after installation.
+the $PATH after installation.
 It is possible to perform

 all the following actions nevertheless by replacing occurences

-with python -m instaLooter
+of instaLooter with python -m instaLooter (or

-python3 -m instaLooter
+python3 -m instaLooter).

 Command Line Interface¶